MalihaKabir/SmartBrain-FrontEndPart-v1/README.md

 # SmartBrainApp-FrontEndPart

-This SmartBrain is a Face Recognition App created by using ReactJS
+This SmartBrain is a Face Recognition App created using ReactJS

 ## To run this app: